evo3000/me/set2/readme.md

 TODO: Reflect on what you learned this week and what is still unclear.

-my adder code did not work? what went wrong?
+my adder did not work? what went wrong?
+TIP: USE WHAT IS SHOW IN THE FUNCTION

 my in-class parents are good to me.
 Shout out to Louis